Hive-Academy/Workflow_Manager_MCP/enhanced-workflow-rules/000-workflow-core.md

 The enhanced Cursor workflow maintains the same rigorous quality standards as the roo system while operating as a single-agent with MCP integration.
 The critical success factors are:

 1. **ALWAYS load role-specific rules** before proceeding with role work
-2. **Use MCP efficiently** for data persistence and workflow management
+2. **Use MCP efficiently** with universal tools for data persistence and workflow management
 3. **Enforce comprehensive quality standards** including manual testing and technical excellence
 4. **Manage notes efficiently** to minimize token usage while maintaining workflow continuity
 5. **Apply batch-based organization** with proper dependencies and integration
 6. **Document evidence** for all quality gates and acceptance criteria satisfaction

+**Universal MCP Tools Used:**

+- **`query_data`**: Universal querying with full Prisma filtering capabilities
+- **`mutate_data`**: Universal mutations with transaction support and relation management
+- **`workflow_operations`**: Specialized workflow state management with role delegation

-Remember: **Success depends on loading complete role instructions and following enhanced quality standards while maintaining efficient MCP integration and token usage.**
+Remember: **Success depends on loading complete role instructions and following enhanced quality standards while maintaining efficient MCP integration and token usage with the powerful universal tools.**